 Western Oregon University (WOU)

-A partial listing of known contact people related to the Deaf-Blind services.
+Below is a partial listing of known contact people related to the deaf-bind services.

 Jeff Bohrman, Ph.D, Program Director of the Ohio Deaf-Blind Outreach Program